huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ## Summary of AWS Autotagging and AWS Config Rule costs:

 According to the AWS Lambda pricing page, "The Lambda free tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month."
-As we will demonstrate in the example calculation of the costs of Autotagging, the costs only become high when you have over 1M requests per month.
-One AWS Config Rule costs approximately $2/month.
+As we will demonstrate in the example calculation of the costs of Autotagging, the lambda function is essentially free when you are within the free tier range.
+On the other hand, one AWS Config Rule costs approximately $2/month.
 If you would like to know the cost breakdown, please read the rest of this tutorial.

 ## Pros and Cons AWS Autotagging and AWS Config Rule: Required tags